Want an amazing tasting Slimming Eats Cheesecake? then you have come to the right place. Just look at how amazing this Baked Vanilla Cheesecake.

-Usually I would use quark for a cheesecake recipe, but lately my local grocery store, hasn't had any in stock, so I compromised with some syn free cottage cheese which I blended and to my surprise it actually tastes WAY better than Quark, when you add all the other ingredients.
+Usually I would use quark for a cheesecake recipe, but lately my local grocery store, hasn't had any in stock, so I compromised with some cottage cheese which I blended and to my surprise it actually tastes WAY better than Quark, when you add all the other ingredients.

 I also use a 7 inch springform pan (like this one on amazon).
 I recommend a springform, because it will be easier to remove once cooked.
 I recommend a 6 or 7 inch size pan, anything bigger and the cheesecake itself will be super thin.